Please enable JavaScript to view this site.

 Matching should be determined by the experimental design, and definitely should not be based on the variable you are comparing.
 If you are comparing blood pressures in two groups, it is OK to match based on age or postal code, but it is not OK to match based on blood pressure.

-Nonparametric tests, unlike t tests, are not based on the assumption that the data are sampled from a Gaussian distribution.
-But nonparametric tests have less power.
+Nonparametric tests are not based on the assumption that the data are sampled from a Gaussian distribution (or any other specific distribution for that matter).
+This may make them seem more desirable.
+However, nonparametric tests have less power.
 Deciding when to use a nonparametric test is not straightforward.

 Choose test

-After defining the experimental design, and the general approach (parametric or nonparametric), you need to decide exactly what test you want Prism to perform.
+After defining the experimental design, and specifying the distribution assumption for the sampled data, you need to decide exactly what test you want Prism to perform.

-Choose the paired t test (which is standard in this situation) or the ratio t test (which is less standard).
-Choose the paired t test when you expect the differences between paired values to be a consistent measure of treatment effect.
-Choose the ratio paired t test when you expect the ratio of paired values to be a consistent measure of treatment effect.
+For this experimental design and distribution assumption, there is only one choice.
+The paired t test is standard in this case, and should be used when you expect the differences between paired values to be a consistent measure of treatment effect.
+If you expect the ratio of paired values to be a consistent measure of treatment effect, then it's quite possible that your data are actually sampled from a lognormal distribution and you should choose the ratio paired t test.

 Prism offers two choices: The Mann-Whitney test and the Kolmogorov-Smirnov test.
 It is hard to offer guidelines for choosing one test vs. the other except to follow the tradition of your lab or field.
 The main difference is that the Mann-Whitney test has more power to detect a difference in the median, but the Kolmogorov-Smirnov test has more power to detect differences in the shapes of the distributions.